Lift Kingswood Open Evening, Wednesday 17th September 2025. Open to Years 4, 5 & 6. Arrive at 5pm, 6pm or 7pm.

 All of our staff take part in regular CPD that is designed specifically to help them reflect on ways to improve their individual teaching.
 We have an academy-wide CPD programme that runs every Wednesday, with the majority of sessions focused on Teaching and Learning.

-All of our Middle Leaders also have a separate weekly CPD meeting that has a heavy Teaching and Learning focus.
+All of our Middle Leaders also have additional CPD meetings that have a heavy Teaching and Learning focus

 Trainee teaching staff also have an additional CPD session each Thursday to fully support them through their training programmes.

-We have used the software in ‘triads’ to provide an opportunity for self-reflection and development in an informal way.
+All teachers actively use IRIS Connect software to record lessons and receive feedback from colleagues.
+We use the software to provide an opportunity for self-reflection and development in an informal way.
 This has proved to be really beneficial in giving teachers time to discuss their own teaching and get different viewpoints on how to develop.
 From this process we have also been able to create ‘clips of excellence’ folders.
 These clips are of our staff, with our students, in our context; these have been extremely powerful in ensuring all staff have access to examples of excellent practice in our setting.
 These are regularly shared in CPD sessions and available to staff at all times.

 Staff are provided with carefully selected books which contain the most up to date research in modern pedagogy.
 Staff regularly read these books and they form part of our IRIS triads and CPD sessions.